jmmontanana/Graph-Generators/Weakly-Connected-Directed-Graphs/Readme.md

  -c number_of_communities
  -s value_of_rand_seed
  -h Shows this usage information
- -f Weight factor to apply on the vertices between communities.
-Default value is 1.
+ -w Weight_factor to apply on the vertices between communities.
+Teh default value is 1.

    number_of_vertices = 0, implies that size of the communities based on the ratio of the SED-graph number_of_vertices > 0, implies a fixed size for all the communities.